The Rotterdam Staircase – a Stairway to Heaven

 Sedum and copper

-Below we see for example the Old West neighbourhood, and behind it a portion of the Rotterdam skyline including the Euromast and the Erasmus Medical Center.
+Below we see for example the Old West neighbourhood.
+Behind it is a portion of the Rotterdam skyline including the Euromast and the Erasmus Medical Center.
 In the foreground there’s the sedum which thrives on the roof, framed by the eaves of patinated copper.

 Steel and glass

-On the north side, attention is particularly drawn by the steel and glass of the new Central Station which, from this angle, looks a bit like a greenhouse in nearby Westland.
+On the north side, attention is particularly drawn by the steel and glass of the new Central Station.
+From this angle it looks a bit like a greenhouse in nearby Westland.
 Behind it the neighborhood of Blijdorp and on the horizon the towers of Zoetermeer, Delft and The Hague.

 Wealth of details